 Mitigation: Outside the scope of SLSA.

-(B) Compromise source control system
+(B) Compromise source repo

 Project owner bypasses or disables controls (SLSA 4)